pedro-abundio-wang/deep-learning/3 structuring-machine-learning-projects/Readme.md

   <img src="Images/60.png">
 </div>

-In the previous chapter, we posed the question of whether each of the three components’ performance is at human level.
+We posed the question of whether each of the three components’ performance is at human level.
 Suppose the answer to all three questions is yes.
 That is:

 - The Detect cars component is at (roughly) human-level performance for detecting cars from the camera images.
 - The Detect pedestrians component is at (roughly) human-level performance for detecting cars from the camera images.